 Additional sources of medical care funding.
-In addition to funds directly appropriated to VA for medical care, the Administration estimates that \$639 million more in medical care funding will be provided in FY2001 from the Medical Care Cost Collections Fund (MCCF); the amount estimated for FY2000 is \$608 million.
+In addition to funds directly appropriated to VA for medical care, the Administration estimates that \$639 million more in medical care funding will be provided in FY2001 from the Medical Care Cost Collections Fund (MCCF); the amount estimated to be recovered during FY2000 was \$608 million.
 The MCCF collects payments from insurance companies with joint coverage of veterans receiving care in VA facilities, and from veterans obligated to share in the cost of their VA medical care.